-The fact that my paper models the economy over a rich geography relates it to the rapidly growing literature applying quantitative models to examine the spatial distribution of economic activity, such as Allen and Arkolakis (2014), Caliendo, Parro, Rossi-Hansberg and Sarte (2018), Fajgelbaum and Redding (2018), Monte, Redding and Rossi-Hansberg (2018) and Redding (2016).
+The fact that my paper models the economy over a rich geography relates it to the rapidly growing literature applying quantitative models to examine the spatial distribution of economic activity, such as Allen and Arkolakis (2014), Caliendo, Parro, Rossi-Hansberg and Sarte (2018), Fajgelbaum and Redding (2022), Monte, Redding and Rossi-Hansberg (2018) and Redding (2016).
 Similar to my model, these models can accommodate a large number of locations that are heterogeneous in their factor endowments, productivity and shipping costs.
 However, given that these models are static, they cannot be used to measure how geography shapes growth.
 My main contribution to this literature is developing a dynamic quantitative framework that allows me to study not only the spatial distribution of economic activity, but also its evolution.
 Besides opening the door to measuring the effect of geography on growth, incorporating the dynamics also allows me to test the model on how well it can predict the evolution of the spatial distribution of population.

-The paper is also related to the set of papers that model the evolution of productivity and growth across space, such as Desmet and Rossi-Hansberg (2014), Desmet et al. (2018), Eckert and Peters (2018) and Michaels, Rauch and Redding (2012).3 Relative to this literature, I emphasize the key role of cities in determining the relationship between geography
+The paper is also related to the set of papers that model the evolution of productivity and growth across space, such as Desmet and Rossi-Hansberg (2014), Desmet et al. (2018), Eckert and Peters (2018) and Michaels, Rauch and Redding (2012).3 Relative to this literature, I emphasize the key role of cities in determining the relationship between geography and growth.
+Geography, and the size of hinterlands in particular, shapes the formation and growth of cities through affecting the non-farm sector's incentives to innovate.
+The

 2See Herrendorf, Rogerson and Valentinyi (2014) for a review of the literature on structural change.
 It is important to note that, although my paper introduces a geographic dimension into a model with structural change, tractability requires it to abstract from certain forces that are typically present in aspatial models of structural change.
-Most importantly, the model features homothetic preferences, even though nonhomotheticity has been pointed out as a potentially important source of structural change in the literature (Herrendorf et al., 2014).
+Most importantly, the model features homothetic preferences and a unitary elasticity of substitution between the farm and non-farm sectors in consumption, even though non-homotheticity and consumption-side complementarity have been pointed out as potentially important sources of structural change in the literature (Herrendorf et al., 2014).